 As to why we got this version instead is probably due to budget concerns, with the Power version being cheaper than the LUH version because the latter has more systems.
 Nevertheless, the A109 Power still maintains some survivability features such as an Engine Compartment Fire Extinguisher system and Reinforced Windshields.

-Data for each aircraft was derived from various websites at .
-To measure the performance of both aircrafts I included the measurement for DISC LOADING*.
+Data for each aircraft was derived from various websites.8 To measure the performance of both aircrafts I included the measurement for DISC LOADING*.
 The lower the Disc Loading, the more maneuverable and more effective the aircraft is in terms of maneuverability and the more efficient during hovering, and vice-versa.

-– In the 5 indicators of performance, the AW109E beats the MG520MG except in the areas of Rate of Climb and Disc Loading.
+In the five indicators of performance, the AW109E beats the MG520MG except in the areas of Rate of Climb and Disc Loading.

 +++ The AW109E Power can fly higher and reach its targets faster by virtue of its higher Service Ceiling and Maximum/Cruising speeds.
 The MD520MG though is the more maneuverable aircraft and is more fuel-efficient in the hovering phase, as expected as it is a much lighter aircraft.

-– INTFF: Huge 46% advantage for the AW109E indicating it could travel 46% further if engine efficiencies remain the same.
+INTFF: Huge 46% advantage for the AW109E indicating it could travel 46% further if engine efficiency remain the same.

 +++ The AW109E can travel further and with a much heavier payload than the MD520MG.
 To stress the difference in weight of both aircrafts, note that the EMPTY WEIGHT of the AW109E is HIGHER than the MAXIMUM TAKE OFF WEIGHT of the MD520MG.

-Depending on which will arrive first into service with the PhAF, either these AW109E or the FA-50 Golden Eagle will be the FIRST ATTACK AIRCRAFT of the PhAF to have a GLASS COCKPIT and a COMPUTERIZED WEAPONS DELIVERY SYSTEM*.
-At any rate the AW109E will the FIRST ATTACK HELICOPTER of the PhAF to have that honor.
+Depending on which will arrive first into service with the PAF, either these AW109E or the FA-50 Golden Eagle will be the FIRST ATTACK AIRCRAFT of the PAF to have a GLASS COCKPIT and a COMPUTERIZED WEAPONS DELIVERY SYSTEM*.
+At any rate the AW109E will the FIRST ATTACK HELICOPTER of the PAF to have that honor.

 ‘Computerized Weapons Delivery System’